innofactororg/bicep-action/README.md

       # Default: '30'
       azure_provider_wait_count: 30

+      # Ignore rules for PSRule analysis.
+      #
+      # A list of names of specific rules to exclude from being evaluated.
+      # The list must be semicolon separated.
+      #
+      # Default: ''
+      psrule_exclude: "Azure.Resource.UseTags;Azure.ACR.MinSku"

+      # Ignores input files for PSRule analysis.
+      #
+      # If specified, files that match the path spec will not be processed.
+      # By default, only bicep files are processed.
+      #
+      # Default: '*;!**/*.bicep;!**/*.bicepparam'
+      psrule_path_ignore: ""

       # Azure Cost Estimator version.
       #
       # The version to use for cost estimation.
 See versions at